-In 2020, I want you to start investing if you haven’t done so yet.
+I want you to start investing if you haven’t done so yet.
 It’s one of the best ways to improve your life for the future, and you can even start investing with little money.

 You should start investing so that you can:

 - Retire one day.